ockam

 (optional)

-Enable the HTTP server for the node that will listen to in a random free port.
-To specify a port, use--http-server-port
+[DEPRECATED] Enable the HTTP server for the node that will listen to in a random free port.
+To specify a port, use--status-endpoint-port

 instead -